Beacon Media + Marketing was awarded Best Logo, Best Marketing Campaign, and Best Website in the AMA Alaska Chapter Prism Awards!

 Step 5: Launch Your New Mental Health Website!

-• Use all popular browsers (Chrome, Firefox, and Safari) to visit your website to make sure it looks great across the internet
+• Does the site display properly?
+Test your side on the popular browsers (Chrome, Firefox, and Safari) and make sure it looks great across the internet.

-• Try loading your website on your smartphone to ensure it is mobile optimized and displaying correctly
+• How does it look on mobile?
+Loading your website on your smartphone (and tablet if you have one) to ensure it’s mobile optimized and displaying correctly.

-Once your new website design is populating at the proper address, it is good to go!
+Once your new website’s populating at the proper address, you’re good to go!

 Put Your Best Face Forward With a New Mental Health Website

-If you’ve been neglecting your mental health website design, now is the time to give your site a new facelift.
-More people are using the internet to look for mental health services, and you need a professional, beautiful website that makes the best impression.
+If you’ve neglected your mental health website, now is the perfect time for a facelift.
+More people are using the internet to look for mental health services, and you need a well designed and professional site to make the best impression.

-At Beacon Media + Marketing we’ve built an impressive portfolio of mental health websites that our clients loved and produced measurable results and conversions.
+At Beacon Media + Marketing we’ve built an impressive portfolio of mental health and wellness websites that our clients loved that also produced measurable results and conversions.

-If your mental health website is outdated, we would love to help you achieve the website you’ve always dreamed of.
+If your mental health website is outdated, we would love to help you achieve a whole new look for your business.

 Ready to refresh your mental health website design?
 Schedule your free consultation!